Online Safety

 What we liked

-• Text Message Plus adds full iMessage and SMS conversations that many parents want
+• Text Message Plus adds deeper text visibility many parents want

 What we did not like

-Bark Premium review (iPhone monitoring, hands-on)
+Bark Premium review (iPhone monitoring, hands on)

 How Bark monitors iPhone